-In 2014 we corresponded with over 360 inmates in 48 states, conducting on-going guidance for their spiritual practice and course work.
-Meditation is taught and practiced as a discipline for those interested in Buddhism and also is a useful secular way for anyone to develop peacefulness and understanding, regardless of their background or religious affiliation.
+Since we began our work in the early 2000’s, we’ve accumulated a database of more than 2,000 inmates from across the United States.
+We provide personal, on-going guidance for their spiritual practice and course work.
+Meditation is taught as a discipline for those interested in Buddhism, but can be learned in a secular way for anyone to develop peacefulness and understanding, regardless of their background or religious affiliation.

 Many inmates fear the mental states which resulted in their present circumstances, and they are extremely appreciative of tools that allow them to tame their minds and increase stability and peace of mind in prison.

-To the left is a drawing by an inmate who follows the Buddhist path.
-It is a protector figure of Vajrayana Buddhism, symbolizing the ferocity of the awakened state of wisdom which cannot be distorted or manipulated.
+To the left is a drawing by a Buddhist inmate.
+It’s a protector figure of Vajrayana Buddhism, symbolizing the ferocity of the awakened state of wisdom which cannot be distorted or manipulated.

 Traditional Mindfulness / Awareness Meditation